 View listing of Past Recipients of the Gunther Laukien Prize

-Nominations for the Laukien Prize are now being accepted.
-The award will be announced at the next ENC.
-The nominated work should be published within the last three years.
-In some special cases, the award may be for cumulative achievements over a longer period.
+Nominations for the Laukien Prize are now being accepted, and the award will be announced at the next ENC.
+Preference will be given to recently published research.
+However, in some cases, the Laukien Prize may be awarded for cumulative achievements over a longer period.

 Nominations should include the following and be submitted by October 31: